Merzasphor/MWSE/docs/source/lua/api/tes3/applyMagicSource.rst

     Optional.
 A magic source to apply.

 name (`string`_)
     Optional.
-If applying alchemy as a source, you can specifiy a name of magic source.
+If applying alchemy as a source, you can specifiy a name for the magic source.

 effects (`table`_)
     Optional.
-A table of effects to apply as a potion.
+A table of custom effects to apply as a potion.
 Maximal number of effects is 8.

 createCopy (`boolean`_)
     Default: ``false``.
-This parameter controls whether the function will return original magic source or a copy of the magic source.
+This parameter controls whether the function will return the original magic source or a copy of the magic source.
 This parameter is only used if source is alchemy.

 fromStack (`tes3equipmentStack`_)
     Optional.
 The piece of equipment this magic source is coming from.
 The fromStack has to be an already equipped item from tes3actor.equipment.
-This will probably change in the future
+This will probably change in the future.

 castChance (`number`_)
-    Default: ``This parameter allows overriding casting chance of the magic source.``.
+    Default: ``This parameter allows overriding the casting chance of the magic source.``.
 No description available.

 target (`tes3reference`_, `tes3mobileActor`_, `string`_)
     Optional.
+The target of the magic.

 bypassResistances (`boolean`_)
     Default: ``false``.
 Is this effect going to bypass magic resistance?